astralfrontier/astralfrontier-wiki/healing-is-the-hardest-role.md

 ---
-date: 2015-09-04
 title: Healing is the Hardest Role
-tags:
+description: Healing is the Hardest Role
+published: true
+date: &a1 2015-09-04T00:00:00.000Z
-  - world of warcraft
+tags: world of warcraft, MMORPG
-categories:
-  - MMORPG
+editor: markdown
+dateCreated: *a1
 ---

 **Note:** This was written from the perspective of a World of Warcraft raider, but some of it will apply to other MMOs as well.